elaine17016/2025-NTHU-BCI-final-project/README.md

 > We recommend using the **7–30 Hz** frequency band for optimal model training and evaluation.
 >
 >
-To evaluate the classification performance of different machine learning models (trained with 7–30 Hz filtered EEG data), we compare SVM, Random Forest, XGBoost, and KNN using several metrics:
+🧠To evaluate the classification performance of different machine learning models (trained with 7–30 Hz filtered EEG data), we compare SVM, Random Forest, XGBoost, and KNN using several metrics:

 | Model         | Accuracy | Precision (L/R)  | Recall (L/R)  | F1-score (L/R) |
 |---------------|----------|------------------|---------------|----------------|